HMS Hambledon (L37): Home waters, 1944–1945

-After the landings were delayed from 5 June to 6 June due to bad weather, Hambledon departed for the landings along with the escort destroyer on 5 June 1944 as escort for Convoy G16, which consisted of nine infantry landing craft and two rescue craft.
+After the landings were delayed from 5 to 6 June due to bad weather, Hambledon departed for the landings along with the escort destroyer on 5 June 1944 as escort for Convoy G16, which consisted of nine infantry landing craft and two rescue craft.
 The convoy arrived off Gold Beach on 6 June 1944 and put its troops ashore, with Hambledon supporting the landing by bombarding German shore defences.
 Later in the day, Hambledon steamed back to the Solent to escort Convoy EBP 2 bringing reinforcements and supplies to the beachhead, fighting an action against German S-boats south of the Isle of Wight along the way.
 On 7 June 1944, she joined the 112th Escort Group – made up of the frigates and and the sloop – to escort EBP 2 – five troop transports carrying United States Army troops for discharge on Utah Beach, the headquarters ship for Mulberry B, and three smaller merchant ships – to Utah Beach, where the convoy arrived on 8 June 1944.
 Later that day, she was released from convoy escort duty and assigned to patrol and interception duties to defend the beachhead from German naval attack.

 In July 1944, Hambledon was released from beachhead defence duties and reported to the 16th Destroyer Flotilla at Harwich for convoy defence operations in the North Sea and English Channel, which she conducted until March 1945.
 In March 1945, she was reassigned to escort convoys crossing the North Sea between the United Kingdom and ports in Belgium and the Netherlands and to patrol duties in the Nore Command and Dover areas.
 In April 1945, her focus again shifted to convoy defence and patrol operations in the southern North Sea and English Channel, and on 12 April 1945 she and the frigate fought an action with German S-boats which were laying mines off Flushing.

 After Germany surrendered in early May 1945, Hambledon was assigned to the Nore Local Flotilla.
 From June to August 1945 she operated on training duties and in support of re-occupation forces.
 She remained in the Nore Command until decommissioned and placed in reserve in December 1945.